 LED technology works very differently from more traditional lamps, while LED dimmable lamps are available, not all LED lamps are capable of being dimmed and some dimmers are incompatible with LED lamps read our guide on LED dimming here.

 Yes and no!
-Compact fluorescent lamps do generally have a much longer life than ordinary incandescent bulbs but there are also many other types of “long life” bulb, most of which do not also save energy.
+Compact fluorescent lamps do generally have a much longer life than ordinary incandescent light bulbs but there are also many other types of “long life” light bulb, most of which do not also save energy.

 Generally, a normal incandescent light bulb will have a rated life of around 1000 hours whereas compact fluorescent energy saving light bulbs have a rated life of between 3,000 and 15,000 hours.
 LED light bulbs are more efficient and even longer-lasting than CFL light bulbs.
 With the average rated life varying from 10,000 – 50,000 hours typically, they truly are both long life and energy saving.